zetxqx/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

     oci://registry.k8s.io/gateway-api-inference-extension/charts/inferencepool
     ```

-After executing this, very that you see two InferencePools and two EPP pods, one per base model type, running without errors, using the CLIs `kubectl get inferencepools` and `kubectl get pods`.
+After executing this, verify that you see two InferencePools and two EPP pods, one per base model type, running without errors, using the CLIs `kubectl get inferencepools` and `kubectl get pods`.

 ### Configure HTTPRoute